Green Party of England and Wales: Support base

-Electoral representation
+A February 2024 poll showed that 14% of Muslim voters voted for the Green Party and 38% no longer supported the Labour Party.
+In September 2024, Sky News reported that Green Party's anti-Gaza war stance has attracted a significant amount of Muslim voters who previously voted for Labour Party.
+When Green Party politician Mothin Ali was elected as Leeds City Council member, The Daily Telegraph noted that he called his victory a “win for the people of Gaza” and chanted phrase Takbir.

+In October 2025, unnamed Green Party members told Hyphen that the party has seen an increase in Muslim voters since Mothin Ali was elected to be its deputy leader.
+Faaiz Hasan, member of "Muslim Greens" group within the party, said the party is becoming popular in communities with high amount of Muslims, like Barking and Dagenham.

+Election results

-The party has one member of Parliament, two members of the House of Lords and three members of the London Assembly.
+The party has four members of Parliament, two members of the House of Lords, three members of the London Assembly, and more than eight-hundred councillors who have been elected at the local level.

 House of Commons

-Brighton Pavilion was the Green Party's first and only parliamentary seat to date, won at the 2010 general election and held in 2015, 2017 and 2019.
-As with other small parties, representation at the House of Commons has been hindered by the first-past-the-post voting system, meaning the party is highly under-represented; it received 835,589 votes accounting for 2.7% of total votes, but only 0.2%, or one, of the seats.
+The first MP elected as a representative of the Green Party was Cynog Dafis, who was elected on a joint ticket with Plaid Cymru for the seat of Ceredigion and Pembroke North in the 1992 general election.
+The first MP to represent the Green Party alone was Caroline Lucas, who won the seat of Brighton Pavilion at the 2010 general election, which was then held by the Greens at each subsequent election in 2015, 2017, 2019 and 2024.
+A further three seats were won in 2024 – Bristol Central, North Herefordshire, and Waveney Valley.
+As with other small parties, representation at the House of Commons has been hindered by the first-past-the-post voting system, meaning the party is highly under-represented.
+In 2019, it received 835,589 votes accounting for 2.7% of total votes, but only 0.2%, or one, of the seats.

 House of Lords

-The party's first life peer was Tim Beaumont, who defected from the Liberal Democrat group of peers in 1999, spoke frequently in the house and died in 2008.
-Baroness Jenny Jones became the next peer, 2013–present.
-Former party leader Baroness Natalie Bennett joined her in 2019.
+The party's first life peer was Baron Beaumont of Whitley, who defected from the Liberal Democrat group of peers in 1999, spoke frequently in the house and died in 2008.
+Baroness Jones of Moulsecoomb became the next peer, 2013–present.
+Former party leader Baroness Bennett of Manor Castle joined her in 2019.
 She was appointed on the back of continued strong election results for the party, through Theresa May's resignation honours list.